Skip to content

 *

-* @param timer Pointer to a valid timer object.
+* @param timer Pointer to a valid Timer instance.

 *

-* @warning This method does not check whether the timer is initialized
+* @warning This function does not validate whether the timer is already active.

 */